 Buns

-1. Whizz orange zest and Rapadura in Thermomix on speed 9 until finely ground.
+1. Mill orange zest and Rapadura in Thermomix 5 sec/speed 9 (or in a high-speed blender on top speed), until finely ground.

-2. Add in milk, butter, flour, salt, yeast and spices and mix on speed 6 for 6 seconds.
+2. Add in milk, butter, flour, salt, yeast and spices and mix 6 sec/speed 6 (or mix in a food processor).

-3. Knead on interval speed for 2 minutes adding fried fruit towards the end. (mix a little longer if needed to mix fruit in)
+3. Knead for 2 mins/interval speed (or knead by hand) then add in dried fruit towards the end.
+(Knead a little longer if needed to mix fruit in.)

-4. Wrap dough in silicon bread mat and place in cold oven with a tray of boiling water underneath.
+4. Wrap the dough in a silicon bread mat and place in cold oven with a tray of boiling water underneath.
 Leave to rise for 20 minutes.

 5. Punch down and shape into small rolls.
 Place close together on a lined baking tray, cover and leave to rise for 10-15 minutes.